KarolisRam/MineRL2021-Intro-baselines/README.md

 ```
 python RL_plus_script.py
 ```
 The BC and RL ones come with pretrained models.
-If you want to train them yourself, you will have to uncomment the `train()` line.
+If you want to train them yourself, you will have to uncomment the `train()` line at the end of the file.

 ## Submittable repository
 Under construction.